Sharjeel-Khan/CS7643Project/README.md

 * SemiSupervised.ipynb: Code for reproducability of U-SemiSupervised
 * Siamese_Enlarged_Cardio.ipynb: Code for siamese network on Enlarged Cardio
 * Siamese_Lung_Lesion.ipynb: Code for siamese network on Lung Lesion
+* Chexpert_Siamese_Multiclass.ipynb: Code for Siamese network on Pneumonia

 ## Running Code <a name="code"></a>